ZitaoZeng/CBDA-subsampling/readme.txt

 There is a separate validation set for each training set.

-The training set and its associated validation do not share any rows in common.
-However, both have the same randomly selected subset of attributes.

-The randomly selected rows from the original file for a training set are different from the randomly selected rows from the original file for the validation set associated with that training set.
-However some of the rows for a training set might be the same as some of the rows of a validation set associated with another training set.
+The rows (lines) of the original data file are partitioned into two disjoint subsets - a subset for creating the training set samples and a subset for creating the validation set samples.
+This ensures that no row in a validation set appears in any training set.

+The number of original data file rows to use is specified as a percentage (a value between 0 and 1), by a command line option (--tp) to script create_sets.py.
+The remaining row if the original file are used for creating the validation sets.

 There are 4 scripts in this part of the CBDA project, 3 Python3 scripts and 1 bash script.
 For the Python scripts use the "-h" command line option to see the